Acacia saligna

-Acacia saligna, commonly known by various names including coojong, golden wreath wattle, orange wattle, blue-leafed wattle, Western Australian golden wattle, and, in Africa, Port Jackson willow, is a small tree in the family Fabaceae.
+Acacia saligna, commonly known by various names including coojong, golden wreath wattle, willow wattle, orange wattle, blue-leafed wattle, Western Australian golden wattle, and, in Africa, Port Jackson willow, is a small tree in the family Fabaceae.
 Native to Australia, it is widely distributed throughout the south west corner of Western Australia, extending north as far as the Murchison River, and east to Israelite Bay.

 The Noongar peoples know the tree as Cujong.

 Description

 Acacia saligna grows as a small, dense, spreading tree with a short trunk and a weeping habit.
 It grows up to eight metres tall.
 Like many Acacia species, it has phyllodes rather than true leaves; these can be up to 25 centimetres long.
 At the base of each phyllode is a nectary gland, which secretes a sugary fluid.
 This attracts ants, which are believed to reduce the numbers of leaf-eating insects.
 The yellow flowers appear in late winter and early spring, in groups of up to ten bright yellow spherical flower heads.
 The fruit is a legume, while the seed is oblong and dark to black in colour.

 A natural colonizer, Coojong tends to grow wherever soil has been disturbed, such as alongside new roads.
 Its seeds are distributed by ants, which store them in their nests to eat the seed-stalks.
 Disturbance of the soil brings them to the surface and allows them to germinate.
 Seeds germinate readily, and hundreds of seedlings can sometimes be found beneath a single parent tree.
 It is also extremely vigorous when young, often growing over a metre per year.